Module xxcalc::polynomial_calculator

 when implementing a custom evaluator.
 These handlers try to do operations in-place

-where possible, as a result no additional instances of Polynomial
+where possible, as a result no additional instances of Polynomial are created.

 Examples

-provides an easy way to integrate the calculator into
+A PolynomialCalculator provides an easy way to integrate the calculator into

 your project.
 It simply takes a string expression and returns evaluated value.